eda-ricercatore/gulyas-scripts/notes/python.md

 ##	Miscellaneous

+Notes on global and local variables:
++ A global variable (e.g., "*x*") would be shadowed by a local variable (e.g., "*x*") of the same name \cite[Chapter 6, pp. 127]{Hetland2005}.
+	- To access the aforementioned global variable (e.g., "*x*"), try:
+		*globals()['x']*
++ To rebind a global variable (e.g., "*x*") in a function, which assigns a new value to the global variable, explicitly state that the global variable is global
+	\cite[Chapter 6, pp. 127]{Hetland2005}.
+	- E.g., including this statement ***global x*** in a function enables all instances of "*x*" to become a global variable after this explicit declaration.
-The use of global variables reduces the comprehensibility and robustness of the
-	software \cite[Chapter 6, pp. 128]{Hetland2005}.
++ The use of global variables reduces the comprehensibility and robustness of the software \cite[Chapter 6, pp. 128]{Hetland2005}.
-	Local variables support abstraction and encapsulation, which improves the comprehensibility and robustness of the software
++ Local variables support abstraction and encapsulation, which improves the comprehensibility and robustness of the software
 	\cite[Chapter 6, pp. 128]{Hetland2005}.
-	Note the existence of non-local variables \cite{WikipediaContributors2017a2}.
++ Note the existence of non-local variables \cite{WikipediaContributors2017a2}.